 - (a) The Civil Aviation Authority of San Marino is known in these regulations as the "Authority". - (b) CAR OPS 2H addresses General Aviation operations for helicopters.
-It is based on ICAO Annex 6, Part III, Section III. - (c) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement. - (2) 'Should' is used to indicate a recommendation. - (3) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate. - (4) 'Will' indicates a mandatory requirement.
+It includes Standards and Recommended Practices up to and including ICAO Annex 6, Part III, Amendment 24. - (c) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement. - (2) 'Should' is used to indicate a recommendation. - (3) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate. - (4) 'Will' indicates a mandatory requirement.